Expenditure on advertising, market research, polling and direct mail

 Review of efficiency and effectiveness of recordkeeping training program

-In 2017-18 the Commission conducted additional training for employees to increase utilisation of the electronic system, ensure standardisation throughout the agency and to provide training in the revised retention and disposal processes.
+In 2018-19 the Commission conducted additional training for employees regarding individual recordkeeping and responsibilities to increase utilisation of the electronic system and to ensure standardisation throughout the agency.

 New employees are provided with the following information to ensure they are aware of their role and responsibilities in terms of recordkeeping within the Equal Opportunity Commission: